wingardc-unr/wingardc-unr.github.io/_tabs/about.md

 software development.
 As of Fall 2021 I'm in the Mathematics Ph.D. program at University of Nevada, Reno.

-I live in Ohio with my wife and our abundance of cats and eventually may split time between Ohio and Reno.
-Since 2017 I've been occasionally teaching math and computer science courses locally and online.
+I live in Ohio with my wife and our abundance of cats, and I travel to Reno as needed for this program.
+At this stage that's about once per year.
+Since 2017 I've been occasionally teaching math and computer science courses locally and online, although that is on hold for now so that I can focus on this program.

 # Research Interests